 The muscles holding up and surrounding your vagina, bladder, urethra, and rectum are collectively called the pelvic floor, and they’re usually shut tight around the urethra until your bladder tells them it’s time to relax to release urine.
 But pregnancy hormones loosen those muscles (to make childbirth easier), and the stress of pushing a baby out doesn’t help either.
 So when the muscles can’t hold the urethra closed, pressure on the bladder can send leaks out at unwanted times.
 As you become more active post-baby, if you’re able, it’s a good idea to seek out a pelvic floor therapist or a trainer who can advise on the best way to rebuild that pelvic floor.

-You’re also more likely to experience postpartum UI if you gave birth vaginally or if you experienced UI during or before pregnancy.
+About half of new moms are still experiencing urinary incontinence a year after giving birth.
+You’re also more likely to experience postpartum UI if you gave birth vaginally or if you experienced UI.
 Being a woman is fun, right?
 But seriously: This is all to say that you’re definitely not alone—so don’t be afraid to confide in other moms and talk about it!
-Why not, right?
 We’re all in this together.

 For many women, postpartum UI goes away a few months after giving birth and the body pretty much returns to its pre-baby state.
 But for other women, it can stick around for years.
 Unfortunately, there’s no real way to predict which way it’ll land, but you can definitely talk to your doctor about it to figure out a management and treatment plan to make it easier on you.